-Inree neads of the administrative divisions. sity comes mainly within the province of the Registrar, Mr. ian Way, the Bursar, Mr Tom Daly, and the Business Manager (Property)
+The administration of general matters within the University comes mainly within the province of the Registrar, Mr Ian Way, the Bursar, Mr Tom Daly, and the Property Manager Mr Peter Koller.

-S. . . .
-The Registrar's Division is concerned chiefly with academic matters such as the admission of students, and the administration of examinations as twell as the various student services (health, employment, amenities, and counselling) the transformer of contract of the contract of th The Bursar's Division is concerned with the financial details of the day-to-day administration and matters to do with staff appointments, promotions, etc.
+The Registrar's Division is concerned chiefly with academic matters such as the admission of students, and the administration of examinations as well as the various student services (health, employment, amenities, and counselling).

+The Bursar's Division is concerned with the financial details of the day-to-day administration and matters to do with staff appointments, promotions, etc.

-The Property Division is responsible for the building program, and the 'household' services of the University (including selectricity, stelephones, cleaning, traffic and parking : control : and ; maintenance of ; buildings - and ; grounds).
+The Property Division is responsible for the building program and the 'household' services of the University (including electricity, telephones, cleaning, traffic and parking control and maintenance of buildings and grounds).